List of Yamaha Corporation products: Magna organ (1934)

-Note that, similar type of instruments using the pairs of free reed and microphone sealed in the double-soundproof boxes, were later re-commercialized as Croda Organ in 1959 by Tōyō Denshi Gakki Kenkyūjo (In English: Tōyō Electronic Musical Instrument Laboratory) in Tokyo.
+Note that, similar type of instruments using the pairs of free reeds and microphones sealed in double-soundproof boxes, were later re-commercialized as Croda Organs in 1959 by Tōyō Denshi Gakki Kenkyūjo (In English: Tōyō Electronic Musical Instrument Laboratory) in Tokyo.

 Electronic organs

 The most models and years of introductions are based on official chronicle.
 Also, the photograph of major models on each era is available on the 50th anniversary site.